nais/blog/content/posts/elm/elm.md

 Not everyone on our team shared my opinion, and one of our team's pillars is that important technical decisions should be made by a [quorum](https://en.wikipedia.org/wiki/Quorum).
-That meant addressing our team's concerns, evaluating each one and finally aligning our opinions to form a decision.
+That meant addressing our team's concerns, evaluating each one, and finally aligning our opinions to form a decision.

 Before starting on the concerns, it should be duly noted that one team member